AmpliconSuite/AmpliconClassifier/AC_config_parameters.md

 ### `compCut`
 - **Default:** 0.3
-- **Description:** Minimum proportion of cycle weight attributed to complex (non-cyclic or complex-cyclic) structures for classification purposes.
+- **Description:** Minimum proportion of cycle weight attributed to "complex" (complex non-cyclic and cyclic) structures for classification purposes.
 - **Usage:** Used in `classifyAmpliconProfile()` as an alternative pathway for classification when cyclic signatures don't dominate.

 ---